-Big screens vs. small screens: VOD consumption on mobileWhile social platforms have been redirecting their users toward a mobile-first experience and integrating video features into their apps, big screens are the preferred way for audiences to consume entertainment in streaming.
-During the last quarter of 2021, 76 percent of the global streaming viewing time took place on big screens, while only 11 percent was on mobile.
-However, several regional differences play a role in the choice of preferred viewing device, with mobile-first markets in Asia reporting 40 percent of their viewing time on mobile, and 27 percent on big screens.
+Big screens win consumers over small screensWhile social platforms have been redirecting their users toward a mobile-first experience and integrating video features into their apps, big screens are the preferred way for audiences to consume entertainment in streaming.
+During the second quarter of 2022, over 70 percent of the global streaming viewing time took place on big screens, while only 11 percent was on mobile.
+However, several regional differences play a role in the choice of preferred viewing device, with mobile-first markets in Asia reporting 42 percent of their viewing time on mobile, and 43 percent on big screens.

-Overall, YouTube revenues are mostly generated via advertising and accounted for roughly 11 percent of Google’s revenues in 2021.
+Overall, YouTube revenues are mostly generated via advertising and accounted for roughly 11.35 percent of Google’s revenues in 2022.
 As of 2021, YouTube creators can receive direct cash tips from their viewers through a platform feature called Super Thanks.
 Other direct-to-creator payment options include Super Chat, Super Stickers, and channel subscriptions, which allow creators to directly benefit from audiences they have built.